ABOUT CLBS

 There are two sources: living donors and recently deceased donors.

-Deceased donors are individuals whose organs have been made available for donation at their own request before death or by their families after death.
+Deceased donors are individuals whose organs have been made available for donation at their request before death or by their families after death.
 The types of deceased-donor transplants include:

 Full graft liver transplantation – The entire liver from a deceased donor is transplanted to a recipient of similar body size.